musbenziane/Discontinuous_Galerkin1D_F90/README.md

 <li> OMP
 <li> ...
 <br/>
-GLL points are calculated with gll_library.f90, which contains Gauss-Lobatto routines from M.I.T Departement of Mechanical Engineering
+GLL points and quadrature weights are calculated with gll_library.f90, which contains Gauss-Lobatto routines from M.I.T Departement of Mechanical Engineering